csolis1/csolis1/README.md

 ### Hi there 👋

 <h1 align="center">My name is Celida Solis</h1>
-<h3 align="center"> Full-stack Software Engineer and Solutions Engineer with 5+ years of experience turning ambiguous, real-world problems into working software — from rapid prototyping and proof-of-concept for enterprise clients to production data pipelines and full-stack applications.
+<h3 align="center"> Full-stack Software Engineer and Solutions Engineer with 5+ years of experience turning ambiguous, real-world problems into working software, from rapid prototyping and proof-of-concept for enterprise clients to production data pipelines and full-stack applications.

 I'm especially driven by mission-oriented work: tools that help organizations serve people better, make sense of complex data, and act on it with confidence.  </h3>